-google_assistant integration allows you to control things via Google Assistant on your mobile, tablet or Google Home device.
+google_assistant integration allows you to control your Home Assistant devices via Google Assistant on your mobile, tablet, or Google Home device.

 The Google Assistant integration (without Home Assistant Cloud) requires a bit more setup than most due to the way Google requires Assistant Apps to be set up.

 To use Google Assistant, your Home Assistant configuration has to be externally accessible with a hostname and SSL certificate.
 If you haven’t already configured that, you should do so before continuing.
 If you make DNS changes to accomplish this, please ensure you have allowed up to the full 48 hours for DNS changes to propagate, otherwise, Google may not be able to reach your server.
 Once you have confirmed you can reach your Home Assistant from outside your home network, you can set up the Google integration:

 Create a new project in the Actions on Google console.

 - Select New Project and give your project a name.

 - Select the Smart Home card, then select the Start Building button.

 - Under Quick Setup, select Name your Smart Home action.
 Give your Action a name - Home Assistant will appear in the Google Home app as

 - Select the Overview tab at the top of the page to go back.

 - Select Build your Action, then select Add Action(s).